uohzxela/ex_format/README.md

 Run `iex -S mix` to compile the project and open the Elixir interactive shell.

-Once inside the shell, run `ExFormat.format_string/1` to try it out.
+Once inside the shell, pass any valid Elixir code to `ExFormat.format_string/1` to try it out.

 ## What it can do so far